The PROCESS Statement

 END PROCESS IN1;

-This assigns the current record count to WS.RNBR.
+The parentheses are optional: this could have been written COUNT WS.RNBR.
+It assigns the current record count to WS.RNBR.
 On completion on the process loop, it will contain the number of records that have been processed.
 This count is the count of records that were accepted by the WHERE, so that (in this example) the count will not include any records with IN1.Region <= 5.
 When ORDER is used then the COUNT field (WS.RNBR) reflects the sorted order, not the order in which the records were originally read from the file.

 When the TS option is used to display a number of lines on a 3270-type screen then the record count will reflect the line number not the original record count.
 For example, consider this code fragment: -